 Therefore, by Theorem \ref{thm:isolated_points_modular_curves:pullback_isolated}, since $z$ is isolated, so is $y$. \end{proof}

-\begin{remark} This result is quite striking, as the conclusion of the theorem is completely independent of the subgroup $H$, and only depends on the elliptic curve $E$, or more precisely, the $j$-invariant of $E$, and the profinite level structure $\alpha$.
-This provides uniform constraints on the $j$-invariants of isolated points on modular curves, which will be used to great effect in Sections \ref{sec:level_7} and \ref{sec:isolated_points_x0}. \end{remark}

-Given additional knowledge about the subgroup $H$, a similar proof shows the existence of isolated points on modular curves corresponding to overgroups of the extended adelic Galois image of $E$, as follows.
-This also provides a generalization to CM-points.
+As was discussed in Section \ref{sec:introduction:finding_isolated_points}, our method for finding isolated points on modular curves relies on generalizations of the above single-sink theorem.
+These generalizations exploit extra information about the subgroup $H$ to show the existence of isolated points on modular curves corresponding to overgroups of the extended adelic Galois image of $E$, as follows.
+This also provides a generalization to non-branch CM-points.

 \begin{theorem} Let $H \leq \GL{\Zhat}$ be an open subgroup, and let $N \lhd \GL{\Zhat}$ be a normal open subgroup such that $N \leq H$.
 Let $x \in X_{H}$ be a non-cuspidal closed point with minimal representative $(E, [\alpha]_{H}) \in Y_{H}(\Qbar)$ and $j(E) \notin \{0, 1728\}$.
 Suppose that $x$ is isolated.
 Then the closed point $y \in X_{N G_{E, \alpha}}$ corresponding to the $G_{\Q}$-orbit of the point $[(E, [\alpha]_{N G_{E, \alpha}})] \in Y_{N G_{E, \alpha}}(\Qbar)$ is also isolated. \end{theorem}